zcc31415926/Prompt-to-Prompt/README.md

 # Prompt-to-Prompt

+## Overview

-Slight modifications on the original [Prompt-to-Prompt](https://github.com/google/prompt-to-prompt) to make it a portable library
+This repo is a modified version of the original [Prompt-to-Prompt](https://github.com/google/prompt-to-prompt) repo as a portable library.

+## Usage

+> This repo requires the [Unified-SD-Pipeline](https://github.com/zcc31415926/Unified-SD-Pipeline) repo.